-- Prevention of Influenza with Vaccination: DDC strongly urges that all residents and staff of LTC facilities who have direct patient contact receive vaccination to prevent influenza. - Surveillance and Diagnosis of Influenza: All facilities should have a surveillance program in place among residents and staff.
+- Prevention of Influenza with Vaccination: DDC strongly urges that all residents and staff of LTC facilities who have direct patient contact receive vaccination to prevent influenza.
+Healthcare administrators should consider policies to encourage vaccination, including obtaining signed statements from employees who decline influenza vaccination for reasons other than medical contraindications.
+Vaccination should be offered to all staff, including night, weekend, and temporary staff, as soon as it is available.
+Residents admitted after completion of the vaccination program should be vaccinated at the time of admission, through March.
+New staff should also be offered vaccine. - Surveillance and Diagnosis of Influenza: All facilities should have a surveillance program in place among residents and staff.
 A sample line list that can be used for monitoring influenza like illness among residents is included in the guidelines. - Infection Control Recommendations: Strict adherence to hand-washing and respiratory hygiene is a vital component of any plan to prevent the spread of respiratory viruses in LTC Facilities - Management of Single Influenza Case or an Outbreak: All staff should be familiar with influenza outbreak protocols should a single case or multiple cases occur in a LTC facility.
-These protocols should include but not be limited to plans for cohorting patients with influenza and influenza like illness, restricting visitors and new admissions, and furloughing employees with influenza until symptoms resolve. - Recommendations for Use of Antiviral Agents: Antiviral agents can be used to prevent and treat influenza.
+These protocols should include, but not be limited to, plans for cohorting patients with influenza and influenza like illness, restricting visitors and new admissions, and furloughing employees with influenza until symptoms resolve. - Recommendations for Use of Antiviral Agents: Antiviral agents can be used to prevent and treat influenza.
 The decision to use antiviral agents depends on several factors, including the extent of the outbreak.
-A complete description of the available antiviral agents is included in the guidelines. - Reporting to DDC: All cases of influenza in a LTC Facility and clusters of respiratory illness or influenza like illness should be reported to DDC by calling 215-685-6741 during regular business hours or 215-686-1776 after-hours and on weekends and asking for the person on-call for the Division.
+A complete description of the available antiviral agents is included in the guidelines. - Reporting to DDC: All cases of influenza in a LTC Facility and clusters of respiratory illness or influenza-like illness should be reported to DDC by calling 215-685-6741 during regular business hours or 215-686-1776 after-hours and on weekends and asking for the person on-call for the Division.